common-workflow-language/common-workflow-language/draft-3/concepts.md

 process requirement in `hints` which is also provided in `requirements` by an enclosing workflow or workflow step, the enclosing `requirements` takes precedence.

-Process requirements are the primary mechanism for specifying extensions to the CWL core specification.

 ## Parameter references